Nicolas-Connor/3010/README.md

 	* we can't use ports 0-1023 unless we have root level access
 		* http is on port 80
 		* ssh is on port 22
+# Day 4

+### 3 architecture design consideration for the clien/server model
+1. State management - stateful vs stateless
+*(state means to have memory)*
+	a) ajsia